bueler/mccarthy/stokes/README.md

   * Install [Gmsh](http://gmsh.info/) and [Paraview](https://www.paraview.org/),
     for instance by installing Debian or OSX packages.
+  * Install [scipy](https://www.scipy.org/), which we need for interpolation at the ice surface.
   * Follow the instructions at the
     [Firedrake download page](https://www.firedrakeproject.org/download.html)
     to install Firedrake.